"I found this image on the internet in 2014 and fell in love"

 I recently went into the new Google office in Austin and walked into a bathroom that was floor to ceiling covered in the Dandy pattern.
 I'm not going to lie, I felt a little honored haha I would like to think I started this fabulous trend in Austin, even though I know I 100 percent did not.

-I am very happy to see my personal studio celebrated in so many ways and am grateful for the image that caught my eye and inspired me.
+Not only that, but I am very happy to see my personal studio celebrated in so many ways and am grateful for the image that caught my eye and inspired me.
 I hope my design continues to inspire others.

 Capturing light and bright.
 Photo by Julie Holder